 Watching pupils dance on mats linked to a screen alongside the latest high powered speakers took me back to my youth, although I was never lucky enough to have this kind of tech at my school, I had to go to the nearest arcade to have this much fun.
 All in all daily routines are being ever improved with this modern way of learning.
 What once was a wooden climbing frame is now a fantastic lesson in coordination and balance but with a bit of flair!

 Meeting the team!

-Whenever you meet new work colleagues it is always daunting…you never know who or what you are going to get!
-All you’re really hoping for is a few new faces who are like minded and passionate about what they do.
+Whenever you meet new work colleagues it is always daunting… you never know who or what you are going to get!
+All you’re really hoping for is a few new faces who are like-minded and passionate about what they do.
 I enjoyed my first meeting, I got to experience some good knowledge sharing sessions where best practices were traded along with good solid advice.
-It was clear that the team and the technology was in place to invest time and effort into supporting teachers and the education of today’s kids.
+It was clear that the team and the technology were in place to invest time and effort into supporting teachers and the education of today’s kids.
 The meeting led me on nicely to my first experience of an expo…

 What about the EdTechExpo show?